OpenSourceEconomics/econ-project-templates/docs/source/getting_started/preparing_your_system.md

   fatal: not a git repository (or any of the parent directories): .git
   ```

-  If a Git repository is present, delete it or go to another directory before starting
+  If a Git repository is present, delete it or go to another directory before proceeding
-  cookiecutter below.
+  further.

   To start and exit pdflatex.